oh, june

 settling into my cornflower blue eyes

-bloodshot — with or without drops and disguise
+bloodshot — with or without, drops and disguise

 i’m fine

-i just really love this song
+i just really love this song,

-gives me the blues sometimes, is all
+gives me the blues sometimes, is all.

 a snake, a possum, a doe and fawn

-on the roadside killed, again, i saw
+on the roadside killed again, i saw.

 i heard the breaking news story

-i’m awfully raw, so please ignore me
+and, i’m awfully raw,

 this world can be so cruel and wicked

-of course, my tender heart’s afflicted
+of course, my tender heart’s afflicted.

-glistened eyes, lump throat, and quiver lip
+you see my glistened eyes, lumped throat, and quivering lip

-you think they’re for you?
+and, you think they’re for you??

-well sir, or ma’am: that’s rich.
+well, sir, or ma’am: that’s rich —

-but also, all true.
+but also,

 i feel the gravity

-the love
+the love,

-the loss
+the loss,

-so close || this close
+so close || this close.

 almost, almost, almost

-buoyed then anchored
+buoyed, then anchored

 an internal saltwater aquifer suffusing me

-with congestive heartbreak
+with a congestive heartbreak

-swelling and stiffening my limbs
+it, swelling and stiffening my limbs

-i cant walk to you or anyone
+and, i cant walk to you or anyone,

-beached in my own body
+i am beached in my own body

-my eyes filling my mouth, my throat
+my eyes fill my mouth, my throat

-i can’t talk to you or anyone
+and, i can’t talk to you or anyone,

-muted by our illicit drug
+i have been muted by our illicit drug

 swallow,